dumrauf/aws_log_bucket/README.md

 # AWS Log Bucket

 This repository contains a Terraform module that creates a logging bucket.
-The logging bucket can then be used to store [CloudFront access logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html) or most other of AWS's logs.
+The logging bucket can then be used to store [CloudFront access logs](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html), [S3 access logs](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html#how-logs-delivered) or most other of AWS's logs.

 ## You Have